rauc/rauc/docs/integration.rst

 Yocto support for using RAUC is provided by the `meta-rauc
 <https://github.com/rauc/meta-rauc>`_ layer.

-The layer supports building RAUC both for the target as well as a host tool.
+The layer supports building RAUC both for the target as well as as a host tool.
 With the `bundle.bbclass` it provides a mechanism to specify and build bundles directly with the help of Yocto.

 For more information on how to use the layer, also see the layers README file.

-Target system setup
+Target System Setup
 ~~~~~~~~~~~~~~~~~~~

 Add the `meta-rauc` layer to your setup::